Music-theater has a long and rich history-from Sophocles and Moliére to Stephen Sondheim and present-day Broadway phenomena The Producers and Wicked.

 For the multitalented Emmanuel student, a minor in music-theater will offer training in synthesizing the performance of music, acting and dance with knowledge of the various forms and cultural impacts of musical theater throughout time.

-PERF2312 Advanced Performance Techniques for the Singing Actor
+- PERF2312 Advanced Performance Techniques for the Singing Actor Or

 * Student may be exempt from taking PERF1321 through demonstration of skills and mastery of knowledge as determined by the course instructor.
 In such a case, another course would be decided, in consultation with the Department Chair, to take its place.